microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/testing.md

 ### Running tests on the command line

 1. Copy the k4a and DE dynamic libraries (.dll or .so) into the folder src/python/k4a/src/k4a/_libs.
+The file names MUST be k4a.dll and depthengine.dll in Windows, and the file names MUST be k4a.so and depthengine.so in Linux.

 2. In a command line terminal, create a Python virtual environment and activate it (do not include brackets): cd <repo_root>/src/python/k4a